fluttercommunity/flutter_downloader/README.md

 very appreciated to have contribution and feedback from Flutter developer to get better design for the plugin._

+# Past Versions and SQL Injection Vulnerabilities

+In previous versions of this package, there were known vulnerabilities related to SQL injection.
+SQL injection is a type of security vulnerability that can allow malicious users to manipulate SQL queries executed by an application, potentially leading to unauthorized access or manipulation of the database.

+It is strongly recommended to upgrade to the latest version of this package to ensure that your application is not exposed to SQL injection vulnerabilities.
+The latest version contains the necessary security improvements and patches to mitigate such risks.

 ## iOS integration

 ### Required configuration: